 Phase 1—History Taking

-Phase 2 is a stage of preparation for the more intense steps to come.
-During this stage you are building a trusting relationship with your therapist, voicing any concerns you might have, and learning or reviewing skills that can help you relax and stay safe when you begin processing difficult memories.4 You need to trust your therapist, and for your therapist to know you well enough to determine whether you are emotionally disturbed either during or after EMDR sessions.4 That way, they know if you need help or more time before ending a session.
+Phase 2 is a stage of preparation for the more intense steps of EMDR therapy to come.
+During this stage, you are building a trusting relationship with your therapist, voicing any concerns you might have, and learning or reviewing skills that can help you relax and stay safe when you begin processing difficult memories.4 You need to trust your therapist, and it is important for your therapist to know you well enough to determine whether you are emotionally disturbed either during or after EMDR sessions.4 That way, they know if you need help or more time before ending a session.

 Phase 6—Body scan